Short and sweet: here are the top places to visit in Rio de Janeiro, Brazil

 When my husband first went to Rio by himself he didn’t go to Christ the Redeemer for thinking it’s only a religious location.
-Certainly many people see the statue as a symbol of faith, but that’s not the only reason one should visit it.
+Certainly, many people see the statue as a symbol of faith, but that’s not the only reason one should visit it.
 In my opinion, this is where you have the best views in town.
 Plus, the sculpture is really impressive.
-When I lived in Rio and had guests over, this was always the number one place to go in my list.
+When I lived in Rio and had guests over, this was always the number one place to go on my list.
 And everyone was always amazed.

 If you’re looking for a remarkable experience, take a helicopter ride from Sugarloaf or Lagoa and escape the crowds.
 The experience is almost unbelievable.
 I had the opportunity to do it when I worked as a newscaster and it’s something I’ll never forget.

-You’ve probably heard about “the Girl from Ipanema”, right?
+You’ve probably heard about “The Girl from Ipanema”, right?
 Yes, she really exists.
 And when you arrive in Ipanema you can understand how could a young girl inspire the songwriters who would compose one of the most famous Brazilian songs of all time.

 Ipanema is trendy.
 It’s a place full of beauty everywhere.
 Full of fashion.
 It’s a lifestyle.
 This is where most young cariocas like going to the beach.
 The purpose is to see and be seen.

 On the left you find Arpoador.
 If the ocean is right, it will be full of surfers.
 If not, it will become a giant natural pool.
 Make sure to come by for sunset.
 Cariocas generally gather to applaud it.
-At first it happened during summer only, when the sunset occurs on the ocean (something uncommon in the east coast of the Americas).
+At first, it happened during summer only, when the sunset occurs on the ocean (something uncommon on the east coast of the Americas).
 But it became something so popular that I’ve already experienced it even during winter.
 Just avoid coming to the beach here on summer weekends and holidays, as it gets reeeeeaaallyyy crowded.

-On the right you find Leblon, one of the most sophisticated neighborhoods in Rio.
-From the very end of Ipanema until the very end of Leblon, it’s a 30 minute walk.
+On the right, you find Leblon, one of the most sophisticated neighborhoods in Rio.
+From the very end of Ipanema until the very end of Leblon, it’s a 30-minute walk.
 Both Ipanema and Leblon are great neighborhoods to stay and eat.

 Forget the sophistication of Ipanema, the charm of bossa nova or the unbeatable views of Rio from up above.
 Lapa means Rio at its essence.
 From the mix of people to different styles and experiences.
 This is the old Rio at its best.